Nelson Cruz: 2009–2011: Breakout and postseason heroics

 In 2011, Cruz and Ian Kinsler became the first two teammates in major league history to homer in each of the first three games in a season, joining Dean Palmer (1992) as the only Texas ballplayers to ever homer in the first three games of the season.
-Also, in his very next game, Cruz became the third player ever to homer in each of the first four games of the season, joining Willie Mays and Mark McGwire.

-Nelson Cruz became the second hitter to hit a home run into the upper deck in right field as a right-handed batter in the history of Rangers Ballpark in Arlington.
-The other was hit by former Ranger Chad Curtis, during the 2000 season.
+In his very next game, Cruz became the third player ever to homer in each of the first four games of the season, joining Willie Mays and Mark McGwire.
+Cruz became the second hitter to hit a home run into the upper deck in right field as a right-handed batter in the history of Rangers Ballpark in Arlington.
+The other was hit by former Ranger Chad Curtis in 2000 season.
 On July 22, he had 8 RBIs in a game against the Toronto Blue Jays; it was Cruz's career high in RBIs.
 In 2011, Cruz batted .263 with 29 home runs.
 He led AL right fielders in range factor for the third straight year (2.29).

-On October 10, 2011, Cruz hit a walk-off grand slam in Game 2 of the ALCS versus the Detroit Tigers.
+On October 10, Cruz hit a walk-off grand slam in Game 2 of the American League Championship Series (ALCS) versus the Detroit Tigers.
 He became the first player in baseball history to hit a walk-off grand slam in a postseason game.

-Cruz hit a 3-run home run to seal Game 4 of the ALCS for the Rangers against the Tigers.
+Cruz hit a three-run home run to seal Game 4 of the ALCS for the Rangers against the Tigers.
 He became the first player to hit multiple extra-inning home runs in the same postseason series.
-During the 2011 ALCS, Cruz hit six home runs and had 13 RBIs, both postseason series records.
-His efforts earned him the 2011 ALCS MVP award.
-Cruz hit a solo home run to put the Texas Rangers up 6 to 4 against the St. Louis Cardinals in Game 6 of the 2011 World Series.
-The home run allowed Cruz to tie the record for most postseason home runs in a season at 8; he shares the achievement with Carlos Beltrán and Barry Bonds.
+During the ALCS, Cruz hit six home runs and had 13 RBIs, both postseason series records at the time.
+His efforts earned him the ALCS MVP award.

+Cruz hit a solo home run to put the Rangers up 6–4 against the St. Louis Cardinals in Game 6 of the World Series.
+With that home run, Cruz tied the record for most postseason home runs in a season at 8; he shared the achievement with Carlos Beltrán and Barry Bonds before Randy Arozarena broke the record with 10 homers in 2020.
+In the ninth inning, Cruz missed a fly ball that would have clinched the Rangers' first championship; instead, the Cardinals came back to win that game and Game 7 to win the World Series.